 Age Requirement: 18+

-Start date: September 2017 *Enrolment will commence from the 17th of August.
+Start date: Week commencing 11th September 2017 *Induction will commence from the 4th of September 2017.

 Course duration: One year, two days per week

 Entry Criteria: 1 A-Level or the equivalent grade C or above and 5 GCSE’s grade 4/5-9 including Maths and English or 5 GCSE's A*-C grade including Maths and English, or a BTEC National Diploma or NVQ level 3, or a one year one year foundation diploma in Art and Design plus 5 GCSE’s grade 4/5-9 including Maths and English or 5 GCSE's A*-C grade including Maths and English.
 Please provide us with a NARIC Statement of Comparability, if you have any non-UK qualifications.
 We will not be able to process your application without this information.